 Still, by the time they managed to get outside, the quake had all but ceased.
 Leaving in its wake several collapsed market stalls, and shouting in the street.

-“What a mess.”
+“Light, this is a mess.”
 Eveth stated.

 “Only a small one, this time, though.”
 Stefano glanced down the road, before looking up to confirm his building.
 “No lost shingles, at least.”